gcanti/gcanti.github.io/_posts/2014-08-12-what-if-your-domain-model-could-validate-the-ui-for-free.md

 layout: post
 title: What if your domain model could validate the UI for free?
 folder: what-if-your-domain-model-could-validate-the-ui-for-free
+excerpt: "Does the world need another validation library?
+Probably not, but I think of tcomb more as a tool to build fast and safe domain models"
 ---

 ## The Idea

 Does the world need another validation library?
 Probably not, but I think of tcomb more as a tool to build fast and safe domain models.
 Since I want the **models be the single source of truth** and it's hard to keep my models and the UI validation rules synced, I think there is still something to explore.
 The models should already express those validation rules so I only need to make them explicits.
 I'll show you how to achive this goal with a simple example, a sign up form.